umn-msi-lmnp/about/how_we_work.md

 - Best practices in method selection and documentation
 - Responsiveness and adaptability to project needs

+## What You Must Provide

+- Final edits of .pdf outputs requiring Adobe Illustrator or similar tools
+  - Our goal is to get a figure 80% there, but resizing, font changes, etc. are best done in dedicated tools.
+- Specialized subject matter expertise on a project's biology
+  - We can cover the informatics and general biology, but we are not experts on each lab's specific topics

 ## Project Lifecycle

 ### Project Initiation